daredevel/valeriogalano.it/content/post/2020-02-11-continous-deploying-of-hugo-based-website-with-github-actions.md

 At the end of 2019 I discovered [Hugo Framework][1], I started refactoring my personal websites and writing some posts about some solutions I had to implement to accomplish features I was wondering for.
 You can find more details in post [How to add Iubenda prior blocking of cookie scripts to Hugo Disqus shortcode].

-My website is deployed on an Italian Hosting server.
-Every time I decide to make a change or add a post, I needed to manually re-compile website and deploy files via FTP.
+My website is deployed on an Italian Hosting server, so every time I decide to make a change or add a post, I needed to manually re-compile website and upload files via FTP.

 This was very annoing.

 To resolve this issue I decided to implement some continous integration using [Github Actions].

 My job to deploy Hugo via FTP is compsed by following steps:
- * Checkout project code
+ * Checkout git project code
  * Build static website with Hugo
- * Deploy static code to FTP
+ * Deploy static website to FTP

 This job must be triggered everytime I commit a change to git.

 Let's see how to implement it.

+Please note: in following description I'll assume you know how to use Github, Hugo and FTP hosting.

-## Step 1: Checkout project code
+## Step 1: Checkout git project code

 First step consists in download project code from github.
 In my case, I also need to download hugo theme as submodule.
+Code needed to do this, is following:

 {{< highlight yaml "linenos=true" >}}